 Along with being minimally invasive, it is also the more affordable approach to tooth restoration.
 However, patients considering dental bridges need to be mindful of the special care that will be required to maintain this oral appliance.
 Because all of the hardware is on your dental structures’ exterior, dental bridges have some dietary restrictions to ensure that excessively chewy or crunchy foods do not damage your tooth restoration.

 Using natural teeth as anchors also places more stress on these teeth.
 They’re more susceptible to tooth decay, and they wear down faster than the rest of your natural teeth.
 Often, we use dental crowns to help fortify these natural teeth.
 However, dental crowns require shaving down your teeth so that the dental crowns can be fitted properly.

 Because the tooth root isn’t replaced, your jawbone continues to deteriorate while you have your bridge.
 The fit of it will change as the jawbone changes.
 You’ll most likely have to get your restoration readjusted or replaced at least once in the future so that it’s still functional for you.

-Additionally, Dr. Goyal will need to instruct you on how to care for the dental bridge while brushing and flossing.
+Additionally, Dr. Clark will need to instruct you on how to care for the dental bridge while brushing and flossing.
 Your typical oral hygiene routine will need to be altered to ensure that you are thoroughly cleaning beneath and around the dental bridge.

 Schedule An Appointment

 If you’ve suffered from tooth loss, you have several options for restoring your smile.
 At Laurel Smiles, we do our best to make tooth replacement as easy as possible.
 Our goal is to help you achieve your dream smile while improving your overall dental health.
-Schedule an appointment with Dr. Goyal today, and he will review your tooth replacement options.
+Schedule an appointment with Dr. Clark today, and he will review your tooth replacement options.
 We look forward to seeing you soon.